mdefrance/AutoCarver/README.md

 The `Discretizer` and `AutoCarver` steps can be stored in a `Pipeline` and can than be stored as a `pickle` file.

-The stored `Pipeline`, can then be used for transforming of new datasets.

 ```python
 from pickle import dump, load
 from sklearn.pipeline import Pipeline